Wisdomplexus-Logo

 IBM Watson’s use of applying positional indexing helps the data to liberate itself from the traditional rigid document models

-The linguistic process is done while data is ready for indexing and again done whenever there is a query from the user.
+The linguistic process is done while the data is ready for indexing, and again done whenever there is a query from the user.

-Another one amongst many important features of IBM Watson is that of alerts, which it provides via mails.
+Another one amongst many important features of IBM Watson is that of alerts, which it provides via email.

-Cognitive computing tools with their intelligentsia have been helpful at drawing various strategic conclusions.
+Cognitive computing tools, with their intelligence, have helped draw various strategic conclusions.
 Our above-mentioned list of tools is some of the best available in the market for you to choose from.

 Also Read: